gvwilson/thirdbit/fiction/voyage/index.md

 capable of shooting a beam of sunlight two hundred strides or more.

-We may never know who built the first one, or how the æmott managed to smuggle them into Ruuda undetected---they *do* keep some secrets<sup>At least as interesting as "how" is "who paid for it".
-Scholars have suggested the Ruudian diaspora, the Society for Inoffensive Conversation, or the Barsadov dynasty, who had recently extended their control over the whole of Uws</sup>.
+We may never know who built the first one, or how the æmott managed to smuggle them into Ruuda undetected---they *do* keep some secrets<span class="sidenote">At least as interesting as "how" is "who paid for it".
+Scholars have suggested the Ruudian diaspora, the Society for Inoffensive Conversation, or the Barsadov dynasty, who had recently extended their control over the whole of Uws</span>.
 What is beyond dispute is that at the start of Heliodor, YS 1091, there was at least one *skenren lans* in every major town and city in Ruuda.